U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-How many and what kind of power plants are there in the United States?
+How many power plants are there in the United States?

-There are about 18,530 individual generators at about 6,600 operational power plants in the United States with a nameplate generation capacity of at least one MegaWatt.
-A power plant can have one or more generators, and some generators may use more than one type of fuel.
+As of the end of August 2016, there were about 7,658 power plants in the United States that have operational generators with nameplate electricity generation capacities of at least 1 megawatt (MW).
+A power plant may have one or more generators, and some generators may use more than one type of fuel.

-Electric Power Annual 2011, Table 4.1: Count of Electric Power Industry Power Plants, by Sector, by Predominant Energy Sources within Plant (some plants are double-counted by fuel type in Table 4.1), and Table 4.3: Existing Capacity by Energy Source.
+Electric Power Annual, Table 4.1: Count of electric power industry power plants by sector, by predominant energy sources within plant (some plants are double-counted by fuel type in Table 4.1), and Table 4.3: Existing capacity by energy source

 Other FAQs about Nuclear